tsdat/tsdat/docs/config/aws_template.md

 ## Overview

-The goal of this guide is to help you create a functioning pipeline in AWS that allows you to process data on-the-fly as it enters S3 buckets (Ingest applications), or on a regular cron schedule (VAP applications), and store the processed results in an output S3 bucket in a structured format.
+The goal of this guide is to help you deploy your Tsdat pipeline(s) to AWS so that you can process data on-the-fly as it enters S3 buckets (Ingest applications), or on a regular cron schedule (VAP applications), and store the processed results in an output S3 bucket in a structured format.

 === "Deployment result"